rppicomidi/midi2usbhub/README.md

 # Project Status
 Very early public release to help with USB MIDI host hub testing.
 Definitely not done.
-Will crash from time to time when you plug in a new device.
+May crash from time to time when you plug in a new device.
 I have not investigated that yet.
+Not easily repeatable.
+UART MIDI is also implemented.

 ## Commands supported:
 - list